eliemichel/MapsModelsImporter/.github/ISSUE_TEMPLATE/cannot-import-rdc-file.md

  - The .rdc file
  - Your GPU name
  - Version of this add-on (must be the most recent one)
- - Version of RenderDoc (1.10 recommended)
+ - Version of RenderDoc (1.10 mandatory)
  - Version of Blender (2.82 minimum)